civican/legisinfo/42-1/bills/C-69/bill_text.md

 ### Section 6

-If the Minister is of the opinion that a work that is the subject of an application made under subsection `5`(1), or its construction, placement, alteration, rebuilding, removal or decommissioning, would not interfere with navigation, **including by changing the water level or water flow of a navigable water**, he or she must inform the owner, in writing, of that opinion and no approval is required under subsection 7(6) for that work — or its construction, placement, alteration, rebuilding, removal or decommissioning.
+If the Minister is of the opinion that a work that is the subject of an application made under subsection `5`(1), or its construction, placement, alteration, rebuilding, removal or decommissioning, would not interfere with navigation, including by changing the water level or water flow of a navigable water, he or she must inform the owner, in writing, of that opinion and no approval is required under subsection 7(6) for that work — or its construction, placement, alteration, rebuilding, removal or decommissioning.

 ### Section 7

-  **(1)** If the Minister is of the opinion that a work that is the subject of an application made under subsection `5`(1), or its construction, placement, alteration, rebuilding, removal or decommissioning, may interfere with navigation, **including by changing the water level or water flow of a navigable water**, he or she must inform the owner, in writing, of that opinion and the owner may only construct, place, alter, rebuild, remove or decommission that work if the Minister issues an approval for the work.
+  **(1)** If the Minister is of the opinion that a work that is the subject of an application made under subsection `5`(1), or its construction, placement, alteration, rebuilding, removal or decommissioning, may interfere with navigation, including by changing the water level or water flow of a navigable water, he or she must inform the owner, in writing, of that opinion and the owner may only construct, place, alter, rebuild, remove or decommission that work if the Minister issues an approval for the work.

   **(2)** The owner must deposit any information specified by the Minister in any place specified by the Minister.